Sarbanes-Oxley Act Whistleblower Protections And Rewards

 - Initiating SEC proceedings

 If you want to avoid mandatory arbitration, you should file your retaliation case under SOX.
 The statute states: “No predispute arbitration agreement shall be valid or enforceable, if the agreement requires arbitration of a dispute arising under this section.”
-Thus, SOX provides a statutory exception and permits whistleblowers who signed arbitration agreements to file their cases in the Department of Labor and avoid mandatory arbitration.
+Thus, the Sarbanes Oxley Act provides a statutory exception and permits whistleblowers who signed arbitration agreements to file their cases in the Department of Labor and avoid mandatory arbitration.

 The DOL has extensive rules discussing its procedures under SOX.